-I Once Heard a Bird Sing expresses our complex relationship with the endemic Helmeted Honeyeater—Victoria's State bird emblem.
-This species is now on the brink of extinction.
-Only 240 birds remain in the wild in small remnant patches of riverbank and swamp forests in the Yellingbo Nature Conservation Area, a narrow corridor of 5.9km in length.
+I Once Heard a Bird Sing responds to the impact of human intervention on the endemic Helmeted Honeyeater—Victoria's State Bird emblem.
+This species is nearing extinction, with only 240 birds surviving in small remnant patches of streamside swamp forests in the Yellingbo Nature Conservation Area, a narrow corridor of 5.9km in length.

 I Once Heard a Bird Sing: 2023